grafana/loki/docs/api.md

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to one hour ago.
 - `end`: The end time for the query as a nanosecond Unix epoch.
 Defaults to now.
 - `step`: Query resolution step width in `duration` format or float number of seconds. `duration` refers to Prometheus duration strings of the form `[0-9]+[smhdwy]`.
 For example, 5m refers to a duration of 5 minutes.
 Defaults to a dynamic value based on `start` and `end`.
 Only applies to query types which produce a matrix response.
-- `interval`: Only return entries aligned with the specified interval, can be a `duration` format or float number of seconds.
+- `interval`: **Experimental, See Below** Only return entries at (or greater than) the specified interval, can be a `duration` format or float number of seconds.
 Only applies to queries which produce a stream response.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`

 In microservices mode, `/loki/api/v1/query_range` is exposed by the querier and the frontend.